 - Daily, the blue whale, the largest animal in the world, consumes 4 tons of krill.
 For feeding, it takes big gulps of water, then strains the water out using its unique baleen plates as a strainer.

 What are the five animals in the world that could go on a diet?
 If you have ever struggled to stay on a diet to reach a healthy weight, you are not alone.
 Across the globe are animals that struggle to stay on a diet.
 In fact, you could even call them gluttons.
 While the average American consumes 1,996 pounds of food per year or 5 pounds of food per day, the average male weighs 197 pounds, and the average female weighs 171 pounds.
 Many animals consume more than their body weight daily.

-Additionally, while the average American spends about 68 minutes on weekdays and 77 minutes on weekends and holidays.
+Additionally, the average American spends about 68 minutes on weekdays and 77 minutes on weekends and holidays eating.
 There are many animals, however, that spend over 20 hours a day eating, and some want a meal every 15 minutes.

 Let’s take a look at some of these marvelous animals that are part of the animal kingdom.